 Google takes ads from advertisers around the world.
 Then these ads are shown on publishers’ websites via AdSense program.
 When a visitor to any of these websites click on a link given in the advertisement; Google gets revenue from the advertiser and it shares a portion of this revenue with the publisher.
 Clicks on different ads brings you different amounts of money depending upon how much money Google is taking from that particular advertiser.

 THIS POST BELONGS TO OUR GOOGLE ADSENSE BIBLE (a must read for AdSense Success aspirants)

-First of all, of course, you need to have a good website (a blog is also a website!) with good content on it.
-If you have a website you can apply to get AdSense approval from Google (https://www.google.com/adsense).
+First of all, of course, you need to have a good website (a blog is also a website!) with good quality content on it.
+If you have a website, you can apply to get AdSense approval from Google (https://www.google.com/adsense).
 Upon receiving your application, Google’s automatic software will visit your website to see if it fulfills the criteria mentioned in the Google’s AdSense policy.
-Following are some of the points you need to keep in mind before applying for AdSense approval (these advices are based of Google’s current policies):
+Following are some of the points you need to keep in mind before applying for AdSense approval (these advises are based of Google’s current policies):

 - Your website must be a top-level domain.
 That is to say that the address of the website that you are submitting for approval should look like www.example.com or johndoe.example.com.
 A website URL like www.example.com/johndoe will be rejected by Adsense

 - Language of the content on your website should be in the list of supported languages.
 Every languages is not supported by Google AdSense (for example, currently, English is supported but Hindi is not)

 - Website should have a decent amount of content.
 It should not be freshly made (a website running for a few months will do)

 - Website content must not be copied from somewhere else on Internet.
 Google can detect plagiarism and will reject your application.

 - Website must not have pornographic material on it.